kubilaydev/flutter_starter_kit/README.md

 For remove this helps:
 delete 'effective_dart: any' line in pubspec.yaml and whole analysis_options.yaml file

-CLEAN START and Fallowing pages : main.dart file and your main app dart file has min line for easyly readable.
+CLEAN START : Your first impotarnt start pages in these folders:
+/core/init/app_name_here.dart
+and
+your main page is in:
+core/base/view/demo_main_page.dart